National Flood Insurance Program reauthorized by Congress

 A stated objective has been to reduce the exposure taxpayers have to major flooding events through adoption of more actuarially supported rates.
 After Hurricane Katrina, the National Flood Insurance Program went $18 billion into the red, and has owed this to the Treasury since then.
 Paying that back is one goal; remaining self-supporting is another.
 To achieve this, the program will phase in rates that more closely match exposures.
 Matching rates to risk is routine with for-profit companies, but subsidies have been in place for years to promote coastal real estate development and to support an insurance market where private carriers cannot achieve adequate ‘spread of risk’.
 These subsidies will be reduced.
 In one step to make rates more scientific the bill requires the NFIP to create a technical mapping advisory council to take advantage of mapping technology strides already embraced by the private insurance industry.

-How will payment factor in?
+How will new costs transition in?

 Any new features?